prajapatin/personalwebsite/source/_posts/2017-09-05-windows-service-as-a-container-on-service-fabric.markdown

 In the sample solution, you will find ServiceFabricHost project and following content explains the detail about hosting container on service fabric.
 My [previous article][previousarticle] explains about installing Service Fabric SDK, which is prerequisite to host this application on Azure Service Fabric.

-Following portion of ServiceManifest.xml file should have an Azure Container Registry path of your container registry, about which is explained in [previous article][previousarticle].
+Following portion of ServiceManifest.xml file should have an Azure Container Registry path of your container registry and how to store/manage container images in Azure Container Registry is explained [here][containerregistry].
 For your image URL, you will have to use full path including your container registry URL.

 {% highlight XML %}
 <EntryPoint>